Kei Truck & Kei Car Laws in Vermont (2026)

 Conclusion

-Vermont's outright ban on kei trucks makes it one of the most restrictive states for mini truck enthusiasts.
+Vermont's outright ban on kei trucks makes it one of the most restrictive states for mini truck enthusiasts, though active legislation (S.326) could change this in 2026.
 Unless the law changes, anyone interested in owning a Suzuki Carry, Honda Acty, or similar vehicle in Vermont will be limited to private property use only.
-If you're considering a kei truck purchase and live in Vermont, you may want to explore neighboring states' laws or consider alternative compact vehicles that meet U.S. certification standards.
+If you're considering a kei truck purchase and live in Vermont, you may want to explore neighboring states' laws, monitor S.326's progress through the Vermont Legislature, or consider alternative compact vehicles that meet U.S. certification standards.

 For information about kei truck laws in other states, visit our complete state-by-state guide.
-If you're near the border, you may also want to check kei truck laws in New Hampshire and Massachusetts.
+If you're near the border, you may also want to check kei truck laws in New Hampshire, New York, and Massachusetts.